RobbieHolland/MNIST-Autoencoder/README.md

 **MNIST-Autoencoder**
 ---
-Removing noise and irregularities from MNIST digits in Tensorflow.
+The goal was to remove noise and irregularities from MNIST digits using Tensorflow (reproducing results originally obtained in 2006).
 Below are two digits called <b>A</b> and <b>B</b>.

 Original (A): <img src="http://imgur.com/uqErPKC.png" height="100"> Corrupted (A): <img src="http://imgur.com/6lbm2hv.png" height="100">